 "32,000 voters in California's American Independent Party changed their official registration and left the party in the two weeks after a Los Angeles Times investigation identified widespread confusion among the party's members.

-The Times found 73% of American Independent Party members did not know they had registered
+The Times found 73% of American Independent Party members did not know they had registered with an actual political party.

 The exodus equates to about 6.7% of the AIP's total registration as of mid-April, which was 473,481 voters.